torepettersen/blog/blog/why-should-you-care-about-loose-coupling.md

 If you followed the tips above you will have a lot easier time to split the different parts of your application into smaller services.
 You can easily do that by just drag and drop the folders for each feature into your new service.

-But wait, this will break our API’s don’t it?
-Yes, it will, but it is actually a quite easy solution for fixing that since all the users of our API’s don’t make any assumptions on how the API is working.
+But wait, this will break our APIs, doesn't it?
+Yes, it will, but it is actually a quite easy solution for fixing that since all the users of our APIs don’t make any assumptions on how the API is working.
 This means that we could just rewrite our APIs to make a remote procedure calls to our newly created service, which will handle the request.
 And the user of the API doesn’t have to do any changes since the API still looks the same.

 ## What is coming next?